Azure/cortana-intelligence-population-health-management/ManualDeploymentGuide/README.md

   #### Appending

-  This activity executes a [USQL script](hcadfstreamappend.usql) located in the Azure Storage account and accepts two parameters - *inputFile* and *outputFile*.
-You can learn more about the parameters and the exact work going on internally, but the effect is to append the data created for visualization above to the historic visualization data, and output the latest records to a single output file.
+  This activity executes a [USQL script](hcadfstreamappend.usql) located in the Azure Storage account and does not accept any input parameters.
+This activity in effect appends the data created for visualization above to the historic visualization data, and output the latest records to a single output file.

   #### Activity Period

   Every pipeline has an activity period associated with it.
 This is the period in time in which the pipeline should be actively processing data.
 Those time stamps are in the properties *start* and *end* located at the bottom of the pipeline editor.

   These times are UTC.
 Set the *start* property to the time right now, and set the *end* property to 1 week from now.
-This will ensure that your factory will not be producing data over too long a period of time and we do that only because the generator (to be set up next) will not run infinitely.
+This will ensure that your data factory will not be producing data over too long a period of time and we do that only because the [data generator]() (which you set up earlier and should be running) will not run infinitely.

   Once you have updated the *start* and *end* properties ***you should now click the *Deploy* button at the top of the blade***.

  Azure Data Factory is deployed now.
 Scored results will start to appear in the Azure Data Lake store after 15 minutes.

 ## Visualization

  Congratulations!
 You have successfully deployed a Cortana Intelligence Solution.
-After completion of hot path steps above, the data is being pushed to Power BI for real time visualization.
+After completion of hot path stream steps above, the data is being pushed to Power BI for real time visualization.
 Additionally we also connect to the streaming data and predictions being stored in the Data Lake Store (cold path) along with historic data from Power BI for visualization.
 A picture is worth a thousand words.
-Lets head over to the [visualization](https://github.com/Azure/cortana-intelligence-population-health-management/tree/master/Visualization) folder where you will find instructions on how to use [Power BI](https://powerbi.microsoft.com/) to build reports and dashboards using your data.
+Lets head over to the [visualization](https://github.com/Azure/cortana-intelligence-population-health-management/tree/master/ManualDeploymentGuide/Visualization) folder where you will find instructions on how to use [Power BI](https://powerbi.microsoft.com/) to build reports and dashboards using your data.